 What happens during the procedure?

-The surgery takes about 15 minutes.
+The surgery will take about 15 minutes.

 This treatment is often successful in inducing ovulation and regular periods.